 This trip is the perfect experience to fully live Italy from the Alps to Rome, an exciting walking tour going through some of the most spectacular areas of the “Bel Paese”.
 Of course food and wine is another major highlight of this trip as we walk our way through the culinary traditions of different regions of Italy and drink some of the best wines in the world!

 If you have enjoyed the Camino de Santiago and are searching for a similarly enchanting experience but less crowded then this trip is what you are looking for!

-If you would like to speak with us to know more about our Via Francigena Walking Tour, please write us an email or call 800.908.1980.
+If you would like to speak with us to know more about our Via Francigena Walking Tour, please write us an email.
 We would be happy to hear from you and help you planning your next adventure!

 Our first days walk starts just outside of the mountain town of Oulx.
 From here we hike up through the Natural Park Gran Bosco del Salbertrand where if we are lucky we will spot deer, chamois and roes.
 The path is mostly through woodland until we arrive in the village of Exilles home to medieval fortress said to have once been the prison of Iron Mask.
 After our picnic lunch, and a visit to fortress, we descend into the city of Susa through the arc of Augustus passing by an old roman amphitheater.
 (14km/ elev -300m )